-A new suite of vinyl reissues celebrating the legacy of the late indigenous Australian songwriter Gurrumul (1971–2017) will be released in March 2021 by Decca and Universal Music.
+A new suite of vinyl reissues celebrating the legacy of the late indigenous Australian songwriter Gurrumul (1971–2017) has been released by Decca and Universal Music.

-The LEGACY EDITION series will see Gurrumul’s ARIA-award winning studio albums reissued in four 2-LP coloured vinyl sets.
-The albums to be reissued are Gurrumul, Rrakala, The Gospel Album, and Djarimirri (Child Of The Rainbow).
+The LEGACY EDITION series sees Gurrumul’s ARIA-award winning studio albums reissued in four 2-LP coloured vinyl sets.
+The albums reissued are Gurrumul, Rrakala, The Gospel Album, and Djarimirri (Child Of The Rainbow).

 Two of the albums (Rrakala and The Gospel Album) will be released on vinyl for the first time.